3rd Degree (novel): Plot

 In this installment after a house with a family home blows up and Lindsay rushes in to save whoever may have survived the blast, a group of killers known as August Spies vow to kill every three days.
 They target various political figures time and time again.
-Lindsay Boxer, with the San Francisco PD, Claire Washburn, the Medical Examiner, Cindy Thomas, a Chronicle reporter who recently broke up with her pastor boyfriend from the previous novel, and Jill Bernhardt an Assistant District Attorney who is revealed to have been a victim of spousal abuse for a while, dive into the case.
+Lindsay Boxer, with the San Francisco PD, Claire Washburn, the medical examiner, Cindy Thomas, a Chronicle reporter who recently broke up with her pastor boyfriend from the previous novel, and Jill Bernhardt, an assistant district attorney who is revealed to have been a victim of spousal abuse, dive into the case.
 The case takes a deadly turn when Jill is murdered.

 Oddly enough this actually leads the remaining three ladies to find a tie-in to a case that Jill's father prosecuted and to a cover-up years old that has launched this terrorist action.

 Lindsay resolves the case in typical fashion by bringing in the college professor that caused it all.
 She had previously decided to make a go of a relationship with her FBI liaison Joe Molinari when he is introduced in the middle of the book.
-He is Deputy Director of Homeland Security.
+He is deputy director of Homeland Security.
 He ends up getting a call from the vice president while on a date with Lindsay.
 Lindsay and Joe have a date while traveling on the case, which ends up being mocked by her former partner (Warren J) while at work.
 Their second date is at Lt.
 Boxer's apartment although they ignore dinner because he comes early and they sleep together.
 Later she feels very guilty because Jill had just thrown out her abusive bullying husband, and ignored a chance to call her or visit with her because of the date.